Bayesian approach to estimating NAIRU, potential output, and the output gap

 The model passes several sanity checks:

 Theoretical consistency: All key parameters have the expected signs with high probability.
-The Okun coefficient is negative (100% probability), the Phillips curve slopes are negative (100% probability), and the productivity/labour force pass-through coefficients are statistically indistinguishable from their theoretical value of 1.
+The Okun coefficient is negative (100% probability), the Phillips curve slopes are negative (100% probability), and the capital growth accounts for about 30% of the Labour/Capital growth shares.

-Coefficient magnitudes: The Okun coefficient of about -0.10 implies that 1% excess output reduces unemployment by 0.1 percentage points per quarter—consistent with standard estimates.
+Coefficient magnitudes: The Okun coefficient of about -0.1 implies that 1% excess output reduces unemployment by 0.1 percentage points per quarter - consistent with standard estimates.
 The Phillips curve slope suggests meaningful but not explosive inflation responses to labour market slack.

-Sampling diagnostics: Typically zero or one divergences during sampling, good effective sample sizes across chains, and reasonable R-hat statistics all suggest the model converged properly.
+Sampling diagnostics: Typically there are zero divergences during sampling.
+The sampling diagnostics show good effective sample sizes across chains, with solid R-hat statistics, all of which suggest the model converged properly.

 Nonetheless, this is explicitly a toy model - useful for building intuition but not for serious policy analysis.
 Several limitations are worth noting: